RC1140/rc1140.github.com/_posts/2012-08-08-ghetto-dynamic-dns.md

 # Ghetto Dynamic DNS

-Story goes like so , I wanted Dynamic DNS with a custom domain but I didnt want to pay the costs the dyndns etc were asking so I rolled by own.
+Story goes like so , I wanted Dynamic DNS with a custom domain but I didnt want to pay the costs the dyndns etc were asking so I rolled by own with the help of Amazon Route53.

 ## How To